Looking Ahead for Hawaiʻi’s Oceans

-A new, community driven initiative that aims to secure a resilient ocean
+A new, community driven initiative aims to secure a resilient ocean.

 With losses such as a 75 percent decline in Hawaiʻi’s key reef fish population and a mass coral bleaching in 2015, imagining the future of Hawai‘i’s marine environment often feels bleak.
 But a silver lining of the COVID-19 pandemic revealed just how resilient Hawai‘i’s ecosystem can be when given breathing space.
 With slowed tourism and more people staying at home, wildlife had a chance to reset in 2020.
 Just look at Oʻahu’s Hanauma Bay.
 During its pandemic-induced closure from March to early December, the bay has shown a 42 percent increase in water clarity, according to University of Hawai‘i at Manoa researchers.